andkrau/NuanceResurrection/README.md

 be safely run with constant propagation turned on while others may not.
 Dead code elimination is extremely buggy.
 Some programs will appear to be working smoothly only to freeze unexpectedly later on.
 Play around with compiler options to determine the best setting for a particular program.
-The T3KCompilerHack option might be an option to enable in order for T3K to avoid crashing during level selection, even if compiler optimizations are disabled.
+The MPE3PacketHack is an option to enable in order to resolve e.g. T3K to hang during level selection.
+It may also fix (yet unknown) hangs in other apps/games.
-NOTE: This hack does not seem to work anymore on nowadays systems, so please use the recommendation in GameCompatibility.txt instead!

 ### Pixel shader issues